xapi-project/xen-api/doc/content/design/lldp.md

 Values:

-- `default`: follow `pool.lldp_enabled`;
+- `inherited`: follow `pool.lldp_enabled`;
 - `enabled`: LLDP is enabled on the NIC associated with the managed physical PIF;
 - `disabled`: LLDP is disabled on the NIC associated with the managed physical PIF.

 This setting does not apply to other types of PIFs, such as non-managed PIFs, bond PIFs, VLAN PIFs, tunnel PIFs, or SR-IOV PIFs.

-Default after update/RPU from a version/release without LLDP support to a version/release with LLDP support: `default`.
+Default after update/RPU from a version/release without LLDP support to a version/release with LLDP support: `inherited`.

-Default after fresh install: `default`.
+Default after fresh install: `inherited`.

 ### `pool.lldp_multicast_address`